calumgrant/logical/docs/worklist.md

   - Join on the delta of a recursive call, if optimization options: deltas

+Can we iterate and update?
+Would be nice and simple if we could do that instead??
+Then we just return the relevant results??

 - Problem is rules attached to multiple predicates.
 How does the analysis work there???

+- Unit tests for tables.
+- Remove "Querying empty relation" warning on queries with no query.
+- Have a better find syntax:

+`
+result X has foo Y if ...

+find result, foo, bar.

+`

 ## Short term